-Although I’ve been through it before, I still feel my face turn bright red when my child is melting down in public.
-I know many parents feel sympathy for me in the moment yet I still feel like I want to hide behind a rock.
+Although I’ve been through it many times, I can still feel my face turn bright red when my child is melting down in public.
+I know many parents have sympathy for me in the moment, yet I still feel like I want to hide behind a rock.

-A few weeks ago I was walking my daughter in to preschool.
-My son was having an epic meltdown and crying hysterically.
-I was practically dragging him in with my hand.
-Of course we were running late and we had to drop my daughter off.
+When my kids were little, I had one of this major meltdowns.
+We were walking my oldest child into preschool.
+Our second child was having an epic meltdown and crying hysterically.
+I was practically dragging the child in with my hand.
+Of course we were running late…

-His voice was echoing through the building.
-I felt everyone looking at me.
-One mom made a comment like “it happens to all of us.”
+The crying was echoing through the building and I felt everyone look at me.
+One mom made a comment “it happens to all of us.”

-So do you want to know the reason my son was crying?
-He didn’t get to listen to the entire Mary Poppins song in the car.
+Do you want to know the reason my child was crying?
+We didn’t get to listen to the entire Mary Poppins song in the car.

 This post may contain affiliate links for parentings tools we love.